Bertrand256/dash-masternode-tool/doc/hw-initr-conv-mode.md

 > **Remarks on security**
 > During one of the steps in this scenario, all words of the recovery seed will at some point be simultaneously visible on the computer screen.
 This means it is critical to follow this scenario only on an offline computer, unless for testing purposes.
-By “offline” we mean a system that is not and will never be connected to a network.
+By "offline" we mean a system that is not and will never be connected to a network.
 >
 > For the purposes of this scenario, it is also best to use a system launched from a live CD (as described [here](hw-initr-live-cd-linux.md)), that ceases to exist as a system once it has been turned off.
 This ensures that there is no trace of confidential information stored anywhere.